What Is Roemheld Syndrome?

 Diagnosis

-Diagnosing Roemheld Syndrome is not easy and due to its nature, many will be misdiagnosed with either a non-existent heart condition or mental issue.
-Patient’s experiences will vary considerably depending on which doctor they visit first.
+Diagnosing Roemheld Syndrome is not easy, and due to its nature, many will be misdiagnosed with either a non-existent heart condition or a mental issue.
+Patients’ experiences will vary considerably depending on which doctor they visit first.

 Since the most obvious symptoms of Roemheld Syndrome are very similar to those belonging to many different cardiac diseases, most patients will visit a cardiologist first.
 Most doctors will focus on finding a heart problem that is not really there.
-With that purpose, they’ll use diagnostic tools like EKG’s, Holter monitors, slope tests, cardiac MRIs, cardiac CTs, cardiac catheterizations, EP studies, Echocardiograms and many blood tests.
+With that purpose, they will use diagnostic tools like EKG’s, Holter monitors, slope tests, cardiac MRIs, cardiac CTs, cardiac catheterizations, EP studies, Echocardiograms, and many blood tests.
 Sleep studies may even be included.
 If everything goes well, no heart condition will be found.

 Linking the cardiac symptoms to the GI issues is more difficult.
 Roemheld Syndrome, diagnosis at this point is not an exact science and only recently the medical community has started to consider this type of association between the digestive and circulatory systems in the context of treating arrhythmias.